Hope 80

 Yesterday’s Enemy Is Today’s Friend!

 The year 2025 marks the 80th anniversary of the end of the Second World War.
 However, wars are still happening in many different parts of the world.
 Isn't now the time to take action to unify human beings?
-Unity that hasn’t occurred since the moon landing that everyone watched together?

 "Yesterday's enemy is today's friend.”